cfxtby/Lab1/README.txt

 This program works to solve expression problem.
-Including simplify and !d/d x problem.
+Including simplify and !d/d x problems.
 You can download it for free!